 Kajetan enjoys working in large teams on 9- and 10-figure disputes, and quickly integrates into the team.

-Kajetan has experience of commercial fraud disputes and related matters such as freezing orders and other injunctions, contempt of court, disclosure orders, the Norwich Pharmacal and Bankers Trust jurisdictions, orders under the Bankers’ Books Evidence Act 1879, enforcement of judgments, etc. He also has substantial experience for his level of call of injunctive relief as sole counsel, including urgent overnight advice.
+Civil fraud is one of the principal areas of Kajetan’s practice.
+He has experience of heavyweight multi-jurisdictional fraud disputes as well as related matters such as freezing orders, service out, disclosure applications under the Norwich Pharmacal and Bankers Trust jurisdictions, contempt of court etc. He has substantial experience for his level of call of injunctive relief as sole counsel.

 Kajetan also has experience of advising on and acting in matters where fraud or allegations of fraud affect the process of the court itself rather than being the subject of the dispute.
-Examples include mortgage repossession proceedings in which a Court order had been obtained by a third party impersonating a barrister, and proceedings between a solicitors’ firm and a client concerning the solicitors’ handling of litigation where the client purported to give authority to verify his pleadings to a person whose admitted fraud was an issue in that earlier litigation.
+Examples include a claim in which a court order had been obtained by a third party impersonating a barrister, and proceedings between a solicitors’ firm and a client concerning the solicitors’ handling of litigation where the client purported to give authority to verify his pleadings to a person whose admitted fraud was an issue in that earlier litigation.

 In addition to disputes between businesses, Kajetan has built up significant experience of advising and acting for businesses on high-risk disputes with consumers requiring delicate strategy and difficult judgement calls, e.g. disputes giving rise to risk of regulatory action and/or carrying adverse media interest.
 He regularly advises and acts for clients operating in regulated sectors, such as banks and gambling operators.
 He also has experience of assisting businesses facing large cumulative exposure to waves of low-value consumer claims in respect of the same subject matter coordinated on social media or similar channels, from early strategic advice, through advising throughout the disputes, drafting pleadings and/or applications, to advocacy.